frontmeans/render-scheduler/README.md

 Scheduler Implementations
 -------------------------

-By default scheduler executes scheduled render shots within animation frame.
+By default, a scheduler executes render shots within animation frame.
 It utilizes [requestAnimationFrame()] of current window for that.
 This implementation is called `animationRenderScheduler`.
 It helps limit the rate of DOM manipulations caused by too frequent updates, as only the latest render shot in the same schedule is executed.